Georgetown DC waterfront with bridge

 The customer service at Fiola Mare is superlative.
 The seafood, (lobster ravioli being a must-eat), is worthy of a special occasion dinner.
 My husband often indulges with the decadent Bomboloni, ricotta donuts accompanied by a gooey maple dipping sauce, and vanilla chantilly.

-Golden-lit Key Bridge in the distance punctuates the Potomac River view.
-Often we see Marine One swoop overhead.
-A long, leisurely, rosé-infused lunch would be my ideal way to start the weekend, given the choice.
+The golden-lit Key Bridge in the distance punctuates the Potomac River view.
+Often, we see Marine One swoop overhead.
+Given the choice, a long, leisurely, rosé-infused lunch would be my ideal way to start the weekend.

 Most diners would walk into Fiola Mare and choose a stool at the pretty, airy front bar.
 However, fewer know about the smaller back bar tucked away towards the end of the dining room.
 It’s our favorite cocktail spot, with Memorial Bridge and The Kennedy Center lit up nearby—a quintessential DC view to go with a Mint Julep.